jlheater/test-project-123456/docs/README.md

 - Docker environment updates
 - GitLab runner configuration

-See the [Installation Guide](getting-started/installation.md#build-engineer-guide) and [Docker Environment](docker/base-image.md#build-engineer-setup) documentation.
+See the [Getting Started Guide](getting-started/getting-started.md#build-engineer-guide) and [Docker Environment](docker/base-image.md#build-engineer-setup) documentation.

 ## Contributing

-See our [contribution guidelines](getting-started/installation.md#contributing) for information on how to add support for new languages or extend existing functionality.
+See our [Getting Started Guide](getting-started/getting-started.md#developer-guide) for information on how to add support for new languages or extend existing functionality.

 ## Support